Collins Surname Meaning, History & Origin

-Collins Surname Genealogy
+Collins Surname Meaning

 - Collins in Ireland would most likely come either from the Gaelic cuilean, a term of endearment, or from the Gaelic surname O’Coileain, which means a whelp or young dog.

 - the English name comes from Collin or Coll, a pet-form of Nicholas, or separately from Colin (deriving from the old Saxon Caewlin).
 Collins would usually signify “son of Colin.”

-Collins Resources on
+Collins Surname Resources on The Internet

 - Collins.
 Irish Collins.